The Top 8 Policies to Include in Your Employee Handbook

 - Travel and expense policy

-Open with a quick-reference section that outlines details such as who’s eligible, when benefits kick in, and your plan’s policy number.
+Open with a quick-reference section that outlines details such as which types of workers are eligible, when benefits kick in, and your plan’s policy number.
 Then, start with the essentials and work your way up to the icing-on-the-cake benefits:

 - Health, disability, life, and workers’ comp insurance information